Arizona Leisure - Vacation Guide

 Big Lake is a favorite getaway for visitors seeking a refreshing escape from Arizona’s desert heat, offering crisp mountain air, peaceful surroundings, and a slower pace of travel that’s perfect for relaxing outdoors.
 It is the second largest of the White Mountains Arizona lakes.
 Whether camping under the stars, enjoying a quiet morning on the water, or spotting elk and other wildlife in the surrounding meadows, the area delivers a true high-country experience that feels worlds away from the city.
 The combination of scenic beauty, abundant recreation, and family-friendly amenities—along with easy access to nearby destinations like Crescent Lake and the White Mountains trail system—makes Big Lake one of the most enjoyable and rewarding outdoor destinations in Arizona for anglers, campers, and vacation travelers alike.

-Top Activities, Things To Do at Big Lake
+Top Activities at Big Lake

 • Trout fishing (rainbow, brook, cutthroat)

-• Kayaking, canoeing & boat boating
+• Kayaking, canoeing & boating

 • Camping (tent & RV campgrounds)